piotrwitek/typesafe-actions/README.md

 If you are using **Typesafe-Actions** please consider donating as this will guarantee the project will be updated and maintained in the long run.

-Specific issues can be funded by anyone interested in them being resolved.
-Issue funds will be transparently rewarded to the contributor handling the task through the issuehunt platform.
+Issues can be funded by anyone interested in them being resolved.
+Reward will be transparently distributed to the contributor handling the task through the IssueHunt platform.

 [![Let's fund issues in this repository](https://issuehunt.io/static/embed/issuehunt-button-v1.svg)](https://issuehunt.io/repos/110746954)